HEART SURFACES AND BORDERS

 • Faces downward

-• Rests on the diaphragm
+• Rests on your diaphragm

 • Composed of: